giantswarm/gitops-template/docs/add_cluster_app.md

-In order to avoid code duplication, it is advised to utilize the [bases and overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) of Kustomize in order to configure cluster.
+In order to avoid code duplication, it is advised to utilize the [bases and overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) of Kustomize in order to configure the cluster.

 This repository comes with some built in bases you can choose from, go to the [bases](../bases/clusters) directory and search for some that meet your needs, then export their paths with: